Check out the new covers! So pretty!!!

 Don't edit until you finish the first draft.

-And always, love what you do!
+Love what you do!